How to prepare for your baby’s newborn photo session | Melbourne Newborn Photographer

-3. Consider colors, props and preferences early
+3. Consider your preferences for baby photo colors, props

 Typically, your newborn photographer will provide all of the props and newborn outfits required for your baby’s photography session.

-However, if you have ideas about which color combinations you would like, or props and poses that you’ve seen elsewhere, it’s a good idea to share your input early in the planning process.
+However, if you have ideas about which color combinations you would like or props and poses that you’ve seen elsewhere, it’s a good idea to share your input early in the planning process.
 This is usually done during an in-person or telephone consultation prior to the session.

 Personally, I encourage my client’s input and I love discussing your ideas and preferences.
 It helps me put together a plan for your session that will deliver images that you will love.

 And we’re happy to include personal props and or family heirlooms that you want to bring to the session.

 It is, however, best to have those conversations as soon as possible with your photographer.
 Ideas or suggestions that you bring up on the day of the session may be harder to include without disrupting the entire session plan.